CeylinBrooks/serverless-api/README.md

 #### UML / Application Wiring Diagram

 Link to an image of the UML for your application and response to events

+What is the root URL to your API?
+What are the routes?
+What inputs do they require?
+What output do they return?